These are the best wallet cases for your iPhone 12 Pro

 This case will give you great protection thanks to its genuine leather outer layer and suede inner lining.
 It also comes with RFID Blocking shield to keep your cards safe.

-Apple’s option will be compatible with any of its protective cases for your iPhone 12 Pro, so you can stack it on top of your MagSafe compatible cases, and it will allow you to carry up to three cards at a time.

 Well, there you have it, our picks for some of the best wallet cases available for your iPhone 12 Pro.
-Remember that these cases can also be used with your 6.1-inch iPhone 12 since they share the same footprint.
+Remember that these cases can also be used with your iPhone 12 since they share they feature the same dimension and size.

 Now, if you ask me, I would start by recommending the Spigen Slim Armor CS for those users who don’t need to carry more than a couple of cards or cash since it will keep your iPhone 12 Pro and your cards safe and in the same spot, without having to put up with the added bulk that other wallet cases give us.

 If you don’t really care for the added bulk, and you need to have more cards and other stuff in your wallet.
-The best options for you to consider are the Pad and Quill Bella Fino Wallet Case and the ZTTOPO Wallet Case since they offer plenty of room for you to put everything you need.
-Just remember to remove your iPhone 12 Pro from the case before you try to charge it wirelessly.
+The best options for you to consider are the Pad and Quill Bella Fino Wallet Case and the ZTTOPO Wallet Case, since they offer plenty of room for you to put everything you need.
+Just don't forget to remove your iPhone 12 Pro from its case before charging it wirelessly.

-Finally, if it were up to me, I’d go for the Mujjo Full Leather Wallet Case or Apple’s Leather Wallet with MagSafe since they come with a slim, leather design that will keep up to 3 cards with you at all times.
-Apple’s option is detachable, so it can be used with any MagSafe compatible case meaning that you can also use it with any other iPhone 12 variant.
+Finally, if it were up to me, I’d go for the Mujjo Full Leather Wallet Case or Apple’s Leather Wallet with MagSafe since they come with a slim leather design that will keep up to 3 cards with you at all times.
+Apple’s option is detachable, so it can be used with any MagSafe-compatible case meaning that you can also use it with any other iPhone 12 variant.

+So which iPhone 12 Pro wallet case will you choose?
+Let us know in the comments section below!